Fostering mutually supportive relationships

 Sara has been at the Tucson CSA since 2005 and has created many of the recipes in the online archive and has also taught cooking classes and coordinated cooking demos at the CSA.
 Sara’s familiarity with farm operations comes from living and working on dozens of farms in Japan, Spain, Canada and the Southwest and she has a wide array of culinary experience working with caterers, restaurants and nonprofit groups in Tucson.
 In her free time, she can be found riding her bike enjoying the Tucson weather or lost among stacks of books.

 Daniela believes in the capacity of all people, especially youth, to be healthy, engaged and good people.
 Daniela met Farmer Frank of Crooked Sky Farms back in 2003 when she and Philippe were conducting UA graduate research for the Community Food Bank, which led to the birth of Tucson CSA.
-After over a decade of volunteering and unloading the produce behind the scenes, Daniela has returned as the owner in a co-leadership role to join forces with Sara and Shelby.
+After over a decade of volunteering and unloading the produce behind the scenes, Daniela has returned as the owner in a co-leadership role to join forces with Sara.
 Daniela is thrilled to be able to apply her extensive experience as an executive leader, entrepreneur, and community advocate to the continued growth of Tucson CSA.
 She loves to cook and share good food with family and friends, ride bikes, and move every way you can, especially with her husband and their 12-year-old son.
 She is also the Executive Director of Beyond Foundation, a health-oriented non-for-profit, and teaches Fletcher Pilates in the School of Dance at the University of Arizona.